JacquesLucke/animation_nodes_manual/content/documentation/nodes/rotation/convert_rotation_types/index.md

 ---
-title : Convert Rotation Types weight : 1
+title : Convert Rotation Types
 ---

 ## Description

 This node converts from a rotation type to another.
-It supports :
+It supports the following.

 - Quaternion to Euler.
 - Euler to Quaternion.